-Pugs are clownish dogs with a charming personality that few can resist.
-Though they may be a little mischievous, a Pug’s affection is worth it.
-But before you bring one home, it’s important to know how much they actually cost.
+Pugs are clownish dogs with a charming personality.
+Few people can resist the goofy smile of a Pug.
+And while they may be a little mischievous, a Pug’s affection is worth the chaos.
+However, before you bring a Pug home, it’s important to know how much they actually cost.

 Though they aren’t considered to be one of the most expensive dog breeds, they still aren’t exactly the cheapest dogs you can buy.
 Let’s examine what factors influence the price of Pugs and how you can spot a great dog for a great price.

 RECOMMENDED: A Complete Guide to Pugs

 How “expensive” a dog is can be subjective.
 However, compared to other dog breeds, Pugs are not very cheap.
 Though you can certainly find one for much less, the average cost of a healthy Pug from a good breeder is not something to scoff at.

 There are plenty of factors that can determine how much a Pug will cost you.
 For instance, location, breeder reputation, pedigree and colors can all play a factor in Pug price.
 Let’s take a deeper look at each factor and how it influences the cost of a Pug.

 Unfortunately, the price of a Pug can vary depending on where you are.
-In some countries, these dogs will cost a lot more.
+In some countries (such as the UK), these dogs will likely cost a lot more.
 And even in the same country, the price will vary by location (state, city, region, etc.).

 If you must pick up a Pug in a certain region, then there is very little you can do.
 And if you’re considering traveling far to bring home a Pug, you must consider all travel costs.
 Driving for more than 10 hours one way may require an overnight stay.